danielserbu/danielserbu/README.md

 <h2>Hi there! <br/> I'm Daniel, <a href="https://www.linkedin.com/in/daniel-serbu/">Cybersecurity Professional with focus on Ethical Hacking</a> and <a href="https://github.com/danielserbu">Programmer</a> </h2>

-I like creating cybersecurity tools and malware. <br/>
+I like creating cybersecurity tools and malware.
+For the moment all my work is experimental with learning purposes. <br/>
 <br/>
-Skills: Python, Bash, Powershell, AutoIt, C#, Go, Javascript, Automation Testing
+Skills: Python, Bash, Powershell, AutoIt, C#, Javascript
 <h2> Cybersecurity Projects:</h2>
 - <b>Python</b> <br/>
   - [Keylogger]: (https://github.com/danielserbu/Keylogger) <br/>